-There 13 States (AL, CO (Exam required), DE, MA, MN (Individual FSE Registration), NE, NH, NC (Sales & Service), OR, RI, SC, TN and UT) that require the Field Service Engineer to be registered specifically to perform his/her duties.
+There are 13 States (AL, CO (Exam required), DE, MA, MN (Individual FSE Registration), NE, NH, NC (Sales & Service), OR, RI, SC, TN and UT that require the individual Field Service Engineer to be registered specifically to perform his/her duties.

 There are 7 States (AL, FL, MD, MI, NC, PA, SC) that require the Field Service Engineer to complete a specific installation form in addition to the State Vendor/Assembler required transfer/installation report.

 In many of these States the machine owner is required to obtain evidence that the person engaged in these services is registered and if not, the owner is required to refuse service until the manufacturer, distributor or servicing company is registered with the applicable State.
 This registration process does NOT happen overnight.

 If you sell, lease, rent, demonstrate, install or repair x-ray equipment, all of these requirements can get quite complicated.
 DON’T IGNORE THEM, WE CAN HELP!!!

 RCE Consulting, LLC stays current and knowledgeable of ALL State requirements, Let US handle all this for YOU!!

 RCE Consulting, LLC stays current with each States ever changing rules and we can help you.
 No other company we are aware of offers this complete service for “manufacturers” AND “distributors”.